 - Acerola (Malpighia emarginata) is a significant source of vitamin C in the natural form of ascorbic acid, containing as much as 1000-4500 milligrams per 100 grams of edible fruit.
 Vitamin C is an essential dietary nutrient, playing a role in immune system health.

 - It is also important in the synthesis of collagen, a structural component of bone, skin and blood vessels as well as the synthesis of brain chemicals involved in mood regulation.
-Vitamin C content is highest in the less ripened fruit, and after harvest, the percent of vitamin C can be preserved by freezing the plant.
+Vitamin C content is highest in the less ripened fruit, and after harvest, the percent of it can be preserved by freezing the plant.

 - Additional micronutrients found to a lesser degree in the fruit include several B-vitamins, calcium, iron, potassium, and magnesium.
 Each of which is necessary for a normal diet.
 Important macronutrients such as protein, fiber, and fatty acids are also present.